microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Basics.md

 One thing you might not have noticed from the last example was that our `hello.js` file changed again.
 If we open that file up then we'll see that the contents still basically look the same as our input file.
-That might be a bit surprising given the fact that `tsc` reported an error about our code, but this based on one of TypeScript's core values: much of the time, _you_ will know better than TypeScript.
+That might be a bit surprising given the fact that `tsc` reported an error about our code, but this is based on one of TypeScript's core values: much of the time, _you_ will know better than TypeScript.

 To reiterate from earlier, type-checking code limits the sorts of programs you can run, and so there's a tradeoff on what sorts of things a type-checker finds acceptable.
 Most of the time that's okay, but there are scenarios where those checks get in the way.